giangnguyen13/Brew4You/README.md

 ## About the webiste

-An website of Brew4You coffee shop that allows coffee lovers get the beloved drinks ready right in front of their doors.
+Brew4You is an ideal software product for either small or medium-sized coffee shops.
+Its potential benefits directly to business owners in the management process, and helps them build a strong online business to attract more customers.
+Currently, the Brew4You project is focused on developing a web application as well as a mobile application.
+It will have a recommendation list based on the customer’s latest purchase.
+Customers will be able to subscribe for promotional emails which include coupons, popular product recommendations and discount codes.
+They would also be able to customize their desired store product with the provided drink attributes before placing the product into the cart.
 With an advanced payment integrated system and modern user interface, our website will provide you an enjoyable and creative experience while you're visitng our website.
+Through this way,  it is likely to attract more customer interactions as well as exposure to potential customers to utilize the Brew4You services.

 ## Before you start